tuoharju/Documents/SecurityPolicy.md

 ### Bank transactions

-Files that are fetched from banks are kept on our servers for approximately 2 months and deleted via CRON operation.
+Files that are fetched from banks are kept on our servers for 70 days (on `Core`, 180 days) and deleted via CRON operation.

 ### Facebook